ccloquet/ICU-babyphone/README.md

 ![Schema of Babyphone Network](icu_babyphone.png)

 ## Table of contents
 0. Features
 1. Material
 2. Basic install
-3. Establish a network between the Pi's
+3. Establish a WiFi network between the Pi's
 4. Audio streaming
 5. Transmission of digital alarms using Bluetooth Low Energy beacon mode
 6. Relay the sounds/alarms to a DECT
 7. Finalisation
-_Other references_
+8. Other references

 ## 0. Features

- 1. broadcasts the sounds of the alarms inside the ICU room to any device outside (eg: a smartphone, a computer, ...)
+ 1. **broadcasts the sounds** of the alarms inside an ICU room to any device outside (eg: a smartphone, a computer, ...)
-    - this uses 2 Raspberry Pi (1 as a mike in the room (for more specificity, you can have one mike per device), 1 as a server outside the room), and, eg, 1 dedicated smartphone.
+    - this uses 3 Raspberry Pi (1 as a mike in the room (for more specificity, you can have one mike per device), 1 as a server outside the room and 1 as a receiver).
+Other devices like, eg, dedicated smartphones can be used.
+In small setups, the server and the receiver may be the same device.
     - technology: RTSP
     - software: FFMPEG, VLC, RTSP-SERVER

- 2. notifies the user that an alarm is sounding from inside the room
+ 2. **notifies the user** that an device is ringing from inside the room
-    - using the same Raspberry Pis or not
+    - using the same Raspberry Pis or not (mike-server-receiver)
     - technology: Bluetooth Low Energy beacon frames

- The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work)
+ The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work).
+See the discussion about reliability in the issues.

  Note: in this tutorial, a network is created netween the Pi's.
 It can be completely distinct of the network of the hospital, though it may be linked to it.
 Any sufficiently robust/secured network could be used.

 ## 1. Material

-  - let n<sub>d</sub> be the number of detectors, n<sub>s</sub> be the number of servers and n<sub>tot</sub> = n<sub>d</sub> + n<sub>s</sub>
+  - let n<sub>m</sub> be the number of microphones (_babymikeXXX_), n<sub>s</sub> be the number of servers (_babyserverXXX_), n<sub>r</sub> the number of receivers (_babyreceiverXXX_), and n<sub>tot</sub> = n<sub>m</sub> + n<sub>s</sub> + n<sub>a</sub>.
-  - then you need n<sub>tot</sub> of the following:
+  - then you need:
-    - 1 raspberry pi 4
+    - n<sub>tot</sub> Raspberry Pi 4
-    - 1 official raspberry pi alim (3A)
+    - n<sub>tot</sub> official Raspberry Pi alim (3A)
-    - 1 Kingston 32 Gb class-10 micro SD card
+    - n<sub>tot</sub> Kingston 32 Gb class-10 micro SD card
-    - 1 raspberry pi case
+    - n<sub>tot</sub> Raspberry Pi case
-  - you also need n<sub>d</sub> of the following:
+  - you also need:
-    - 1 USB microphone (this ones works but is of low quality: https://www.amazon.fr/gp/product/B086PH9ZZX -- try to buy from your local shop)
+    - n<sub>m</sub> USB microphone (this [one](https://www.amazon.fr/gp/product/B086PH9ZZX) works but is of low quality:  -- try to buy from your local shop)
   - and finally
     - 1 computer with Ethernet port
     - 1 Ethernet cable (crossover or not)
     - optionally 1 dedicated smartphone per person that should receive the alarms
+    - may be useful:
-    - USB cables for the microphones may be useful
+      - USB cables for the microphones
+      - a keyboard
-    - a keyboard & a mini-HDMI to HDMI converter or cable may be useful
+      - a mini-HDMI to HDMI converter or cable

 ## 2. Basic install
-  - install Raspberry Pi Imager on your computer
+  - install [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) on your computer
-  - share the internet connection of your computer with its ethernet port (in network configuration > properties of the wifi > sharing > over Ethernet)
+  - share the internet connection of your computer with its Ethernet port (Windows: in network configuration > properties of the wifi > sharing > over Ethernet)
-  - on each micro SD card
+  - on each micro-SD card
     - install the Raspbian lite distro (~400 Mb)
     - create a folder named "ssh" (without quotes) at the root
-  - on each babymike,
+  - on each _babymike_
       - connect a USB-microphone
   - on each Pi
     - connect the Ethernet cable